nvmecraft/NVMeCraft/README.md

 ## C# script
- - To initiate and create admin queue pair, execute the "InitNVMeController.lcs" script.
+ - To initiate NVMe Device and create admin queue pair, execute the "InitNVMeController.lcs" script.

 <!--
 **nvmecraft/NVMeCraft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.